smtmarie/fitnesstracker/README.md

 When the user loads the page, they will be given the option to create a new workout, or continue with their last workout.

-The user should be able to:
+The user will be able to:

   * Add exercises to a previous workout plan.